fqantonio/GoingInductive/README.md

 This work includes junior and junior high students of two different schools data, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
 Raw data was gathered during 13 years, from actual day-to-day assessment registering in three different areas: transfer tests, lab practice and classroom behavior.

 Figure 1 show the variable longitudinal patterns for all sample time series, which includes junior and junior high students data for the two schools.
 The red vertical line shows the school change and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology for the treatment group.
 Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
 So, something happened!
 Furthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
-Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the student behavior skills.
+Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the student social skills.

 ![Figure 1: all sample variables time series](Figures/figure1_boxplot_allSample.png)